bilalchehaibou/Data-Science-Statistics/README.md

 # Practical Statistics for Data Scientists - Jupyter Notebooks
-This repo will be updated in 2030, new feature will be realeased A chapter concerning deep learning will be added
-A chapter detailling LLM will be provided

 And exercies provided at the end
 This repository contains Jupyter notebooks that correspond to each chapter of the book **"Practical Statistics for Data Scientists"**.